ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Output Control Parameters {#output-control-parameters}

-cwnd: The transport sender's congestion window.
-When transmitting data, the sending connection ensures that inflight does not exceed cwnd.
+C.cwnd: The transport sender's congestion window.
+When transmitting data, the sending connection ensures that C.inflight does not exceed C.cwnd.

-BBR.pacing_rate: The current pacing rate for a BBR flow, which controls inter-packet spacing.
+C.pacing_rate: The current pacing rate for a BBR flow, which controls inter-packet spacing.

 BBR.send_quantum: The maximum size of a data aggregate scheduled and transmitted